-Delicious dairy-free mocktails that are a perfect drink for the 4th of July, BBQs, and parties.
-A tasty blend of red, white, and blue goodness in a glass.
+Delicious, fruity, and patriotic, Whole 30 Creamy Berry Party Drinks that are the perfect sip for the 4th of July, BBQs, and parties.
+A tasty blend of berries and coconut milk create dairy-free and sugar-free goodness in a glass.

 Stop.
 Stop what you are doing right now and go make this drink.
 MAKE IT NOW.

 I came up with the prototype for this one night and asked my son Jack – Captain Picky Pants – to try it out.
 He said “holy smokes Mom, this is delicious.
 Can we have this every morning for breakfast”?

 It is that good, and you need it in your life.

 Do you love healthier drinks that taste amazing?
 Check out my Virgin Mojito recipe and Mocktails For Kids and Grown Ups!

 Errr, Sarah.
 Why Are These “Party Drinks” Non-Alcoholic?